 Why Does Anonymity Increase Toxicity?

 While anonymity enables both positive and negative behavior, the negative manifestations receive disproportionate attention because they are disproportionately visible and harmful.
-Understanding why anonymity specifically amplifies toxic behavior requires examining several psychological mechanisms.
+Understanding why anonymity specifically amplifies toxic behavior requires examining several psychological mechanisms that also underlie broader patterns of social influence on behavior.

 Reduced Empathy